Instead of the traditional Urad dal vada recipe | Minapa garelu | medu vada | ulundhu vadai let us try a healthier low oil version.

 - Salt (to taste)

-Add the batter and salt to a stand mixer and let it whip for 2-3 minutes (Use hand-held appliance or a whisk alternatively).
+Transfer the batter to a Stand Mixer, add salt and let it whip for 2-3 minutes (Use hand-held appliance or a whisk with your hand alternatively).

-If you are using the donut holes pan, bake time is 14 minutes and broil time is just under 2 minutes.
+If you are using the donut holes pan, bake time is 14 minutes and broil time is between 1-2 minutes depending on the oven.

 Make sure you set one oven rack close to broiler before getting started.
 Otherwise, the high heat will make it very challenging to pull out and rearrange trays right after baking.